laurenkolinger/3d/readme.md

-# 3D Processing Pipeline
+# 3D Modeling Procedure

-A comprehensive workflow for processing 3D models from video footage.

-## Overview
+This repository has two main parts:

+1. **Automated Video-to-3D Pipeline:**
-This project provides a set of Python scripts to automate the workflow of processing underwater video footage into 3D models of coral reefs.
-The pipeline uses Agisoft Metashape for 3D reconstruction and is designed to work with the Territorial Coral Reef Monitoring Program (TCRMP) methodology.
+   A set of Python scripts that automate processing underwater video footage into high-quality 3D models using the Agisoft Metashape Python API.
+The workflow handles everything from image extraction, photogrammetry, and model export, with standardized centralized logging and documentation.

+2. **Field Methods Guide:**
+   Detailed procedures for data collection in the field, including camera setup, maintenance, and standard filming techniques

+ The workflow is designed for the Territorial Coral Reef Monitoring Program (TCRMP).

+# Part 1: Automated Video-to-3D Pipeline

+The processing step comes second, but is listed first since is the primary purpose of this repository.

 ## Requirements